processing/art-plus-code/_curriculum/02-01-Intro_Instructional-Art--Collage.md

 ---
 # This is the frontmatter
-title: "Unit 2: Instructional Art" # Title and Heading 1
+title: "Instructional Art - Introduction" # Title and Heading 1
 permalink: /instructionalArt-Intro # Give your page a permalink
 published: true
-hidden: true # Remove this line for any units you want added to the sidebar navigation

 gallery: # Below is for including an image gallery
   - url: /assets/images/sample-img.jpg